caltechlibrary/springytools/README.md

 ----------------------------

 This library is currently written to perform the LibGuides link analysis.
-It only provides the commands I needed to do the data anaysis.
+It only provides the commands I needed to do the data analysis.
 It will grow as needed.

 The exported XML output from the LibGuides may not be valid UTF-8.
 UTF-8 encoding is required to successfully parse the export file.
 Looking at the raw XML markup in __vim__